 "We don't inherit the earth from our Ancestors we borrow it from our children"

-See Saw wines believe that sustainability and wine making is more than just the growing of organic grapes, or recycling packaging.
-We produce some of Orange’s best certified organically grown grapes, but we also go beyond organics and this is where our efforts in sustainability comes into play on a much larger scale.
+See Saw wines believe that sustainability and wine making is more than just producing some of Orange’s best certified organically grown grapes.
+We also go beyond organics, and this is where our efforts in sustainability comes into play on a much larger scale.
 It is about managing natural resources, being water and energy efficient.
 Recycling as well as reducing environmental waste and constantly looking for improvement in waste reduction.
-Part of being a sustainable business not only takes into consideration environmental soundness, but economic feasibility and social equality and impact.
+Part of being a sustainable business not only takes into consideration environmental soundness, but economic feasibility and social equality and impact as well.

 We have fenced out all our major waterways and as a result, have seen them regain much needed ground cover.
 This in turn has reduced stream bank erosion.
 The grass also acts as a filter to ensure only pristine water leaves the property.

 The grazing of sheep occurs throughout the vineyard to assist in under vine plant control, reducing the need for slashing.
 In turn this reduces CO2 emissions, increases carbon and improves soil health through the introduction of different bacteria and fungi from the sheep droppings.